Pomog/ChemTrack-Android/docs/technical_task.md

 #### **5.3 Check My History:**

 1. **Login:**
-   - As a user, I want to launch the application, log in with my username (auto-completion available), and enter my password for secure access.
+   - As a user, I want to launch the application, login with my username (auto-completion available), and enter my password for secure access.

 2. **View Taken Chemicals:**
    - As a user, during the "Check my history" process, I want the application to display a list of chemicals previously taken, not returned by default.
 This list should include chemicals taken by me.
 A list of all previously taken and returned chemicals is also should be visible.
 Sorting by date.